 This project was undertaken during a 5-day design sprint as part of General Assembly’s User Experience Design course in London.
-The purpose of the project was the identify a user problem within music discovery, and then implement user-centric design practices to deliver a solution to this problem.
+The purpose of the project was to identify a user problem within our field of interest (I chose music discovery), and then implement user-centric design practices to deliver a solution to this problem.

 Deliver a full suite of UX documentation for a digital product, from user personas and wireframes to interactive prototypes.